 - The Psalms…

-Most people don’t necessarily think of the Psalms when pondering Messianic prophecies, but there is an abundance of prophetic references to Him found in this amazing book of songs.
+Many people don’t necessarily think of the Psalms when pondering Messianic prophecies, but there is an abundance of prophetic references to Him found in this amazing book of songs.
 Not to mention, Jesus Himself referred to the Psalms on numerous occasions.
 We also know that King David, who wrote many of the Psalms, was promised that the Messiah would be one of His descendants and that He would “reign on his throne forever.”
 That descendant would be none other than Jesus Christ.

 He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; and He will reign over the house of Jacob forever, and His kingdom will have no end. – Luke 1:32-33